kerenhalevy/EDA-_energy-_demand-_generation_and_weather/README.md

   - Data with hourly rainfall of 12 mm in Barcelona in summer 2016 (after checking the site that displays the weather data, an incorrect figure appears).
   - Exceptional wind speed- 133 m/s in July (one observation).

-### Different energy sources usage as function of time and their effect on energy prices
+### Different energy sources usage in mounthly usage and their effect on energy prices

 Predominant energy sources in Spain: fossil gass , hard coal ,wind.
 Around february and march there is an increase of use of wind and energy and hydro water reservoir and decrease in the use of hard coal energy, while around june-september there is an increase in the use of solar energy and decrease in the use of wind energy.